Mattjava/Digital-Library/app/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.Library-System' is invalid and this project uses 'com.example.Library_System' instead.
+* The original package name 'com.example.Library Manager' is invalid and this project uses 'com.example.Library.Manager' instead.

 # Getting Started